 7. The Power of Habit

 The Power of Habit explains how our brains form habits driven by the cue routine and reward mechanism known as the habit loop.
-Studying animals and humans has shed light on the brain’s flexibility to adapt to new habits.
+Studying animals and humans has shown the brain’s flexibility to adapt to new habits.
 Understanding how our brain forms habits can better change them to affect lives positively.

 Human beings are creatures of habit.
 Some habits are good; some are not so good.
 By shifting our focus to positive habits, we can change the course of our lives.
 In Charles Duhigg’s book, “The Power of Habit,” five clear lessons are learned.